 b.
 21/09/1927 Altrincham, Cheshire. d.
 20/06/2018 Chelsea, London.

-William Speakman (1927-2018) was born in Altrincham, Cheshire (now Greater Manchester) to Hannah Speakman, an unmarried domestic servant on 21st September 1927; he never knew his father and she never named him.
+William Speakman (1927-2018) was born at 17 Moss Lane, Altrincham, Cheshire (now Greater Manchester) to Hannah Speakman, an unmarried domestic servant on 21st September 1927; he never knew his father and she never named him.
 About seven years later she married Herbert Houghton, a veteran of the First World War, who became his stepfather.
 Bill left Wellington Road Secondary School in Timperley aged 14 and held various ordinary jobs before volunteering for the Scottish Black Watch regiment at the age of 17 near the end of the Second World War, seeing service in Germany, Italy and Hong Kong.
 Returning to Germany in 1950, he volunteered for Korea and was detached to the King’s Own Scottish Borderers.

 War had broken out in divided Korea in June 1950, when the communist north invaded the western-backed south by crossing the 38th parallel of latitude which was (and remains) the provisional border between them.
 Korea, occupied by Japan during the second world war, was divided in 1945 between the Soviet Union in the north and US forces in the south.
 Protracted negotiations failed to reunify the two segments and the north made its bid to overrun the south.
 At first the massed northern troops carried all before them and all but expelled the smaller, ill-prepared southern army and its US reinforcements from the entire peninsula.